glazar01/lyric-pulse-sentiment-analysis/README.md

-# Lyric Pylse: Mapping Sentiments in Music Lyrics
+# Lyric Pulse: Mapping Sentiments in Music Lyrics
 A Sentiment Analysis for song lyrics

 # Summary